rjohn92/surfshark-qbittorrent/README.md

 OPENVPN_PASSWORD=Your_Surfshark_Password
 TZ=America/New_York
 ```
-Replace OPENVPN_CONFIG with the name of the VPN configuration file you picked from the config/vpn folder (excluding the .ovpn extension).
-Replace Your_Surfshark_Username and Your_Surfshark_Password with your actual Surfshark credentials.
+Replace `OPENVPN_CONFIG` with the name of the VPN configuration file you picked from the `config/vpn` folder (excluding the .ovpn extension).
+Replace `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` with your actual Surfshark credentials.
 You can get these credentials by following the instructions here.

 ### 5. Run the container